How to Step Off the Leadership Hamster Wheel: Boundary-Setting for Overworked Leaders

 That’s where boundary-setting comes in handy… or think of it more like a sanity saver!
 You’re no hamster.
 Claim your time and space back.

-Why boundary-setting feels so hard
+Why boundary-setting feels so hard for senior leaders

 Most senior leaders got to where they are by saying yes—to projects, to challenges, to people.